It’s Happy Birthday to Me

 If there’s a chance that in 100 year’s time there will be just one person who will look at my work and be touched by it, then I must continue to create art for that person.—Yayoi Kusama.

-I think that it’s somewhat fitting that I was born during what was formerly known as National Photo Month, although I don’t think it was celebrated back then and doesn’t seem to be celebrated much these days either.
+I think that it’s somewhat fitting that I was born during what became known as National Photo Month, although I don’t think it was celebrated back then and doesn’t seem to be celebrated much these days either.

 Many of you know that I have a website and blog about cars and car photography and for a time I sponsored a National Photo Month contest there.
-If I can increase the number of sponsors on this blog or get some kind of personal sponsorship, I may be able to afford to have another Nation Photo Month contest next year.
+If I can get some kind of sponsorship, I may be able to afford to have a Nation Photo Month contest next year.
 Potential sponsors should contact me for details.

 Time Marches On…

-After passing through maturity into official geezerdom and hopefully acquiring wisdom that sometime accompanies this passage, I have recently started thinking about my legacy, if there’s even a possibility of me actually having a legacy.
+After passing through maturity and now into official geezerdom while hopefully acquiring wisdom that sometimes accompanies this passage, I have recently started thinking about my legacy, if there’s even a possibility of me actually having a legacy.
 As far as I can see into the future right now, I want to keep writing these posts, sharing more of the photography tips, tools and techniques that have served me well over the past so many years.
 Until I can’t…

-I also plan to keep making videos for my YouTube channel, Joe Farace’s Videos. including the new series of Podcasts—we don’t have a name for them yet—that my friend Barry Staver is working with me on and is Technical Director.
+I also plan to keep making videos for my YouTube channel, Joe Farace’s Videos. including the new series of Pixels, Grain & Cookies podcasts with my friend Barry Staver.
 You can see the latest one here.
-For movie fans, I uploaded my video review of the original 1954 of Godzilla, that’s now available in 4K from the Criterion Collection, along with my takes on past home video versions of the film, I hope you have the time to visit my YouTube channel and take a look at my videos about photography, film photography and the movies.
+For movie fans, I uploaded my video review of the original 1954 Godzilla, that’s now available in 4K from the Criterion Collection, along with my takes on past home video versions of the film.
+I hope you have the time to visit my YouTube channel and take a look at my videos about digital photography, film photography and the movies.

 Back in the Day